ChristopherLey/AsyncGraphGenerator/README.md

 ~~~console
 python train_activity.py -c ./activity_config.yaml
 ~~~
-all hyper-parameters should be changed in the corresponding `activity_config.yaml` schema file.
+all hyperparameters should be changed in the corresponding `activity_config.yaml` schema file.

-Similarly for the __PM2.5__ dataset (Beijing) with the run file names `train_pm25.py` and the corresponding config file called `pm25_config.yaml`
+Similarly, for the __PM2.5__ dataset (Beijing) with the run file names `train_pm25.py` and the corresponding config file called `pm25_config.yaml`

 ## Conceptual Figures